 Carriers typically deliver freight between 9:00 a.m. and 5:00 p.m.
 Monday through Friday.
 Delivery appointments are typically scheduled by the carrier and they’ll communicate with you when to expect the delivery.

-If a carrier attempts to deliver the shipment and you are unavailable, they will usually try to redeliver it the next day.
+If the shipping company tries to deliver when you are unavailable, they will usually try to deliver it the next day.
 There may be a redelivery charge if this occurs.

 How Your Shipment Will Be Delivered